twangss/species_abundance_synchrony/README.md

 - yXXXX: Year XXXX, Years of abundance counts

 ### Distance Data for Spatial Synchrony
-Distances among locations for example taxa are found at DISTANCE_LINK.
-Distance are calculated as lengths of minimum contiguous ocean paths using CODE LINK prior to model fitting.
+Distances among locations for example taxa are found at 'data/site_distance/turtle_distance_matrix_2025_0925.RDS'.
+Distances are calculated as lengths of minimum contiguous ocean paths using CODE LINK prior to model fitting.

 ### Model Files
-Data pre-pocessing and model fitting code found at MODEL_LINK.
-Model is in Stan and found in the Stan folder.
+Data pre-pocessing and model fitting code found at 'R/turtle model fitting and selection.R'.
+Model is in Stan and found in the model folder.
 See Model description section below to get started.
 Model output processing files for reporting species abundance, overall abundance growth rates, observation error variability by sampling method and species, spatial synchrony relationship refer to model output files here.

 ## Model Description (Bayesian MARSS)